 Easily switch between several configuration files with the command line.

-The application stores the last configuration as the one to use if none is specified.
+With the --save flag the application stores the last configuration as the one to use if none is specified

 Push a custom configuration profile to the Mac and ask the application to use it to change its interface and behaviour instantly.

 Reload the application interface to see your changes instantly.

 Simulate an enrolment to see the monitors updating.

 Save all user inputs at a specific file path.

 Choose the file format to store the user inputs: Json or Plist.